EddieBreeg/ChaCha20/C++/README.md

 ```C++
 void chacha20_cipher(byte data[], uint32 n)
 ```
-First hashes the internal state, then performs a XOR between the generated block and the n-byte data buffer, and finally increments the blockCounter value.\
+First hashes the internal state, then performs a XOR between the generated block and the n-byte data buffer, and finally increments the blockCounter value.
-If n>64, only 64 bytes will be changed.
 ```C++
 const uint32 operator[](int i)
 ```